William I of Württemberg: Revolution of 1848/1849

 In 1846 and 1847, poor harvests in Württemberg gave rise to famine and increased emigration.
 The relatively satisfied mood of the population became sour.
 Liberal and democratic demands were expressed more forcefully.
 In January 1848 a protest in Stuttgart called for an all-German Federal Parliament, freedom of the press, freedom of association and assembly, introduction of jury trials and arming of the people.
 In February, a revolution broke out again in France.
 When Louis Philippe I abdicated and fled into exile to England, William recognised the urgency of the situation and tried the stop the revolution through concessions to the liberals and democrats.
 On 1 March he reinstated the liberal press law of 1817, which had been overturned previously by the Carlsbad Decrees in 1819.
 He tried to replace the Privy Council under the conservative Joseph von Linden, but this failed on 6 March as a result of further protests.
 William then agreed to forming a liberal government under Friedrich Römer.
 On 18 March 1848 the Württemberg army was sworn not to the king but to the Constitution.
 Although Römer never had the confidence of William, he made sure that during the revolution in Württemberg, a majority for the abolition of the monarchy was never formed.
-In April, the Württemberg army was involved in the crackdown on the uprising of Friedrich Hecker and Gustav von Struve in Baden.
+In April, the Württemberg army was involved in the crackdown on the Baden Revolution of Friedrich Hecker and Gustav von Struve in Baden.
 In June 1848, a new parliament was selected in which Römer's liberals again received the majority in the upper chamber.
 William visited Frankfurt in July 1848, where since 18 May that year the Frankfurt Parliament met and on 29 June 1848 and had chosen Archduke John of Austria to be regent.
 The parliament proposed, on 8 March 1849, that Frederick William of Prussia should be elected Emperor of Germany.
 Römer advised William to accept this choice, but if Frederick William refused, Römer advised William he had a good chance of being elected emperor himself.
 This flattery increased, however, only the mistrust of William against Römer.

 On 20 April 1849 the Chamber of Deputies voted in the Landtag with only two dissenting votes in favour of recognising the constitution drafted by the Frankfurt Parliament on 28 March 1849.
 William refused to do so and justified his refusal in a supplement to the Schwäbischer Merkur (Swabian Mercury) with a circulation of 12,000 copies.
 Given the tricky situation of Stuttgart, he moved his court to the garrison city of Ludwigsburg.
 On 25 April, William decided to accept the constitution.
 But he felt it was imposed humiliation, which was multiplied when he realized that he was the only ruler of a larger German state who had accepted the Constitution.